The Fallen Idol (film): Plot

-Upstairs two investigators notice a footprint in the spilt soil from a potted plant on the unprotected window ledge high above the main stairway.
-It is clearly of a women's shoe, appearing to clear Baines of fatally pushing Mrs. Baines from the top of the stairs.
-Crow and Ames swiftly retract their accusation against him.
-Julie goes to the basement and informs Baines, hat in hand, that he is no longer a suspect.
-Philippe, having again been strongly compelled by Julie to be truthful, desperately insists on being able to explain that the footprint had actually been left in a row he'd had with Mrs. Baines two days before, but no-one will let him.
-Inspector Crowe has already heard too many lies to believe he won't just be told another.
+Upstairs two investigators find a woman's footprint in the spilt soil from a potted plant on the window ledge above the main staircase, which appears to confirms Baines' story.
+The accusation against Baines is retracted.
+Julie goes to the basement and informs him.
+Philippe, finally convinced that he must tell the truth, tries to explain that the footprint was left in a row he'd had with Mrs. Baines two days earlier.
+However, Inspector Crowe has already heard Philippe tell too many lies and won't listen.

 The police leave, and Baines and Julie share a brief moment of renewed affection.
-Moments later Philippe's father arrives with his mother, and shouts a greeting to him from the front door.
-She too shouts, throwing her arms open to him.
-Halfway up the stairs Philipe is impassive, bereft even of a look of recognition, let alone affection.
-Resignedly, he begins to slowly descend the steps, one at a time.
+Moments later Philippe's father and mother arrive.
+Halfway up the stairs Phillippe appears to barely recognise his parents.
+Resignedly, he slowly descends the steps, one at a time.